waterlinked/Sonar-3D-15-api-example/README.md

-# Water Linked 3D Sonar Driver ROS2 Package
+# ROS2 Integration for Water Linked 3D Sonar Driver

-This package provides a ROS2 interface for the Water Linked Sonar 3D-15.
+This section describes the ROS2 package for the Water Linked Sonar 3D-15.

 ## Build Instructions